 Notes: 1.
 Signals at MSM82C84A shown for reference only.

-2. Setup requirement for asynchronous signal only to guarantee recognition at next CLK.
+- 2. Setup requirement for asynchronous signal only to guarantee recognition at next CLK. - 3.
+Applies only to T2 state.
+(8 ns into T3)

 Maximum Mode System (Using MSM 82C88 Bus Controller) Timing Requirements